bikai9289/HivisionIDPhotos/README_EN.md

 > 🚀 Thank you for your interest in our work.
 You may also want to check out our other achievements in the field of image processing, feel free to reach out: zeyi.lin@swanhub.co.

-HivisionIDPhoto aims to develop a practical and systematic intelligent algorithm for producing ID photos.
+AI IDPhoto aims to develop a practical and systematic intelligent algorithm for producing ID photos.

 It utilizes a comprehensive AI model workflow to recognize various user photo-taking scenarios, perform matting, and generate ID photos.

-**HivisionIDPhoto can achieve:**
+**AI IDPhoto can achieve:**

 1. Lightweight matting (purely offline, fast inference with **CPU** only)
 2. Generate standard ID photos and six-inch layout photos based on different size specifications